sgoldenlab/simba/docs/ROI_tutorial.md

 # Part 3.
 Generating features from ROI data.

-1. With the ROI information, we can generate several further features that might be useful for predicting behaviors, or be handy within other third-party applications.
+1. With the ROI information at hand, we can generate several further features that might be useful for predicting behaviors, or be handy within other third-party applications.
 For each frame of the video, the following features can be added to a previously calculated battery of features:

-* Boolean (TRUE or FALSE) value noting if the user-selected bodypart is located within or outside each of the ROIs
+* Boolean (TRUE or FALSE) value noting if body-parts are located within or outside each of the ROIs.
-* The millimeter distance between the animal body-part and the center of each ROI
+* The millimeter distance between body-parts and the center of ROIs.
-* The cumulative time spent in each of the ROIs
+* The cumulative time spent in each of the ROIs.
-* The cumulative percentage of the total session time spent in each of the ROIs
+* The cumulative percentage of the total session time spent in each of the ROIs.

-If the users are using the the [recommended body parts](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling) (including nose, left ear, and right ear), SimBA will also calculate if the animal is directing towards each of the ROIs:
+Furthermore, if your project uses one of the [recommended body part pose settings](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling) (i.e., your project includes nose, left ear, and right ear tracking), SimBA will calculate if the animal is directing towards each of the ROIs:

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/Directionality_ROI.PNG" width="425"/> <img src="https://github.com/sgoldenlab/simba/blob/master/images/ROI_directionality.gif" width="425"/>

-Using the directionality measure described in the image above, we can calculate further potentially informative features from each frame for subsequently generated machine learning models:
+Using the directionality measure described in the image above, we can calculate further potentially informative features from each frame for downstream machine learning models:

 * Boolean (TRUE or FALSE) value noting if the animal is directing towards the center each of the ROIs or not.
 * The cumulative time spent directing towards each of the ROIs.